byu-cs460/byu-cs460/lab-routing/README.md

    course :).
 In _this_ lab, by routing with /32 prefixes, we remove the dependency on ARP to keep things more simple.

-   The IP address for each interface can be found with the `int_to_info` attribute.
-The make it a prefix, simply add "/32" to the end.
+   The IP address for each interface can be found by calling the `ipv4_address_info_single()` method.
+To make it a prefix, simply add "/32" to the end.

  - A router sends its own DV to every one of its neighbors in a UDP datagram.
    You do not have to set up the socket for sending and receiving UDP datagrams